Namak Para Recipe (Namak Pare)

 - Make namak para with besan.
 If you don’t like the nutty flavor of besan, make the dough with equal parts of whole wheat and besan.

-- Swap the oil with soft butter while mixing the dough.
-The biscuits get a lovely buttery mouthfeel.
+- Swap the oil with ghee while mixing the dough.
+This keeps them fresh for longer.

 - Swap ajwain (carom seeds) with jeera (cumin seeds) or white til (sesame seeds).